ngtruongthanh98/devconnector/README.md

 # devconnector
-# Create an application like a forum for developer
+# Create an application like a forum for developers

 Apply MERN: Mongodb, Express, ReactJs and NodeJs